 Problems arise when the baby’s Rh+ blood gets into the mother’s Rh- bloodstream by traveling through the placenta.
 Red blood cells with the Rh factor are foreign to the mother.
 In an attempt to fight off this foreign invader, her immune system produces antibodies against the Rh+ blood cells.
 The process is called sensitization—the mother is now sensitized to the Rh factor.

 During the first pregnancy, this usually does not present any danger to the fetus.
 Most often, the baby is born before the mother develops enough Rh antibodies to do harm.
 Although some red blood cells leak across the placenta during pregnancy, the greatest amount is transferred at delivery.
-In addition, a miscarriage, abortion, ectopic pregnancy, or amniocentesis can also cause fetal blood to mix with maternal blood.
+In addition, Rh antibodies can develop after a

 What Can Be Done?